erbill/partner/docs/getting-started.md

 <CopyInfoBox>
   <p>
-    Transform your smartphone audioexperience with the award-winning Wooden Sound System by Bitti Gitti. \n\n MadeExpertly crafted from prime quality birchwood and coated with water-based varnish, this passive amplifier for smartphones is a unique, functional, and eco-friendly way to enhance your device's volume.
+    Transform your smartphone audioexperience with the award-winning Wooden Sound System by Bitti Gitti.
+MadeExpertly crafted from prime quality birchwood and coated with water-based varnish, this passive amplifier for smartphones is a unique, functional, and eco-friendly way to enhance your device's volume.
   </p>
   <p>
     The Wooden Sound System boosts your smartphone's volume by 25 dB, equating to a 4x increase in perceived loudness.
 Designed to be compatible with all smartphones, this hand-crafted piece of art is perfect for listening to music, watching movies, or hands-free calling.
 It is also coated in a water-based varnish to ensure durability and long-lasting quality.
 Results may vary depending on your smartphone case thickness.